Wednesday, August 28, 2019

 Building off the advances discussed in Panel I, the tech industry has fundamentally changed our daily lives.
 The products and services created by the tech industry have altered how we shop, date, order dinner, and affected more serious subjects such as education, accessing government services and workforce development.
 How will these products and applications of the future benefit society?
 The panel will focus on all the advances in technology and how they can be a force for good in our country.

-- Kevin Hughes, Facebook
+- Kevin Martin, Facebook

 - Milo Medin, Google Wireless